-It was not a surprise to me that everyone was surprised to see me in my carefree casual attire attending the conference and vigorously taking notes.
-Questions were many, especially after my genre of blog was made public.
+It was not a surprise to me that everyone was surprised to see me in my carefree casual attire attending the Sheroes conference and vigorously taking notes.
+Questions were many, especially after my genre of the blog was made public.
 Eyebrows were raised but I was able to explain that empowered women could play important roles in achieving gender equality and thus my invitation to this summit was marked as a significant step towards men’s causes I write for.

-But before I delve into the positives, let me talk about two negative incidents that kind of showed Indian men in bad lights and both came from the two male speakers in the conference, first, from Anurakt Jain, Director, New Initiatives, Inmobi when he started his conversation by mentioning about crime against women.
+But before I delve into the positives, let me talk about two negative incidents that kind of showed Indian men in bad lights and both came from the two male speakers in the sheroes meet, first, from Anurakt Jain, Director, New Initiatives, Inmobi when he started his conversation by mentioning about crime against women.
 It was completely not needed and out of place.
 When he did that I felt that he wanted to gain some brownie points from the gorgeous women present around.
 Every time a man does that I feel that he doesn’t have anything positive to show and hence he is demeaning himself in order to get noticed.

 He also didn’t know that a 2007 WCD ministry survey on abuse of children found that it was the boys who were sexually abused more compared to girls and that survey was repeated afterwards.

-It was shocking to note that in a business conference when women were talking about new technologies, innovations and business strategies and discussing some complex business issues, the only two male speakers of the conference unnecessarily brought women safety issues and one of them gave an idea of doing business out of it.
+It was shocking to note that in a business conference of Sheroes when women were talking about new technologies, innovations and business strategies and discussing some complex business issues, the only two male speakers of the conference unnecessarily brought women safety issues and one of them gave an idea of doing business out of it.
 Immediately I remembered women NGOs like Shakti Bahini that encouraged women to file false rape cases and charged money for their suggestions.
-A great business model indeed, propagated by men like Manav and affected by thousands of common men who lose everything on simple accusation.
+A great business model indeed, propagated by men like Manav and affected by thousands of common men who lose everything on the simple accusation.

 Two other names came to my mind, 1.
 Tarun Tejpal and 2.
 Khurshid Anwar.